About the author

 North Dakota

-The state of North Dakota has thus far enacted no paid safe and sick leave laws.
+The state of North Dakota has so far not enacted any paid safe and sick leave laws.
 However, eligible employees may be entitled to certain leave protections under the Federal Family and Medical Leave Act.

 For more information, contact the North Dakota Department of Labor and Human Rights